The Ultimate Guide to Eating, Drinking, and Killing Time at Harry Reid International Airport

 PGA Tour Grill

-Shake Shack is one of the newest dining spots at McCarran.
+Shake Shack is one of the newer and nicer dining spots at McCarran.
 The standalone fast food joint is positioned right between the A & B gates with an art-deco design patterned after the burger chain's original location in New York.
 Pretty much everything you'd expect is on the menu, including frozen custard shakes and ShackBurgers made with the company's own distinct ground beef blend and served on buttery potato buns.
 Show up early and you'll get a full lineup of breakfast sandwiches.

 Brookwood Farms BBQ